SandipPramanik/gmail_homescreen_delete_undo/README.md

-# gmaildeleteundo
+# Gmail Delete Undo

-A simple GMAIL UI with swipe to delete and undo delete feature.
+A simple gmail UI with swipe to delete and undo delete feature.

 ## Getting Started